c2m2/Neuro-VISOR/README.md

 #### Resizing
 While grabbing a cell, hold the thumbstick up or down on the hand that is being used to grab the cell to resize the cell in world space.
 Note: this does not affect the environment of the solver code: the cell can be scaled freely in world space without affecting the stored vertex positions of the 1D or 3D meshes.

-### Board info and controls
+### Board Info and Controls
 <img src="https://i.imgur.com/v7gbFza.png" alt="board controls" width="500" align="right">

 A large user interface is spawned upon selecting a cell.
 This board contains useful static information about the cell.

 The board contains a color table that shows the current color gradient applied to the cell.
 The voltage value corresponding to different color values is diosplayed to the left of the color table.
 The user can change the value corresponding to the top or bottom of the color scale by hovering their finger cursor over either number and holding up/down on the joystick (or the up/down arrow key).
 The user can also change the color scheme by interacting with the arrows beneath the color table.